davit-gh/ecommerce/README.md

 # Overview

 A full-featured e-commerce website based on Django, Mezzanine and Cartridge.
+Bitcoin payments are accepted here.
 Uses a modern HTML theme available [here](https://bootstrapious.com/p/obaju-e-commerce-template).

 # Features
 Supports almost all e-ecommerce features available in Cartridge.
 Namely you can expect to have: